 - We have senior engineer Dave Johnson on this project

-The information is leaked and so must be taken with a grain of salt but it looks genuine and matches up with statements made by various First Texas representatives online in the last couple years.
-New information will be added to this page as it becomes available.
+The information was leaked and so must be taken with a grain of salt but it looks genuine and matches up with statements made by various First Texas representatives online in the last couple years.
+Obviously the 2016 timeframe is long past.
+Fisher has more or less acknowledged this information as genuine but it was never intended to be leaked for obvious reason - stuff happens and delays are the norm in the metal detector industry.
+In fact, many planned detectors never make it to market for one reason or another.

-This machine would take the Africa prospecting market by storm by being turn on and go.
+A CZX type machine would be great for the Africa market by being turn on and go.
 The relic hunters in Virginia and elsewhere should like it.
 If weight and balance are right, I am going to love it as I have been pounding the table for a machine like this for years.
-I would like to see something with at least Minelab SD type performance in a light weight affordable package but at $1000 it simply needs to beat the White's TDI.
+I would like to see something with at least Minelab SD type performance in a lightweight affordable package but at $1000 it simply needs to beat the White's TDI.
 The biggest question I have is how small a nugget can it detect?
 At $1000 this machine would be the natural next step up for any prospector using a VLF who has not made the plunge into PI.

 The old CZ is dual frequency running at 15 kHz and 5 kHz, a 3:1 ratio.
 Staying at 5 kHz for the low end a 9:1 ratio figures at 45 kHz and 5 kHz.
-Until recently a machine with no ground balance adjustment/automatic tracking only would have raised eyebrows, but the Minelab SDC 2300 has laid that concern to rest.
+Until recently a machine with no ground balance adjustment (automatic tracking only) would have raised eyebrows, but the Minelab SDC 2300 and Gold Monster have now paved the way in that regard.
 Dave Johnson always likes power combined with simplicity and good ergonomics, and that bodes well for this detector.

 |Technology||Induction Balance (IB)|